 Scratching.
 Scratching serves two important functions for cats.
 First, it helps them fully stretch their bodies and muscles.
 Second, it provides a way for cats to shed dead sheaths from their nails.
-You cannot teach a cat not to scratch.
+You cannot teach a cat, not to scratch.
 It is an inherent behavior.
 However, you can teach a cat what to scratch by giving it a positive outlet for scratching with a scratching post.
 If needed, you can also spray items you don't want your cat to scratch with scents its dislikes.
 There are commercial products available in pet stores that bottle up scents cats will avoid.

 Vocalizations.
 Cats combine different forms of vocalization along with specific body positions or gestures to communicate how they feel.
 The most common of these is also the one most widely recognized — the purr.
 Purring typically is a sound of comfort for a cat.
 Pet owners like it, too.
 But many people don't realize that purring is also a sound a cat makes in the most extreme circumstances of stress.
 Meowing is the second most commonly made cat sound.
 It is a call for attention.
 Cats meow when they want to be fed, played with or are stuck and need help getting free.
-Cats make a sound, referred to as chirping, when they get excited by the sight of prey.
+Cats make a sound, referred to as chirping when they get excited by the sight of prey.
 You may hear your cat chirp when it is watching a video of birds.
 Cats chatter when they are frustrated.
 Kittens have a unique sound, called an angry wail, which is a distress call they send to their mothers.
 When cats feel threatened, they use vocalizations that are produced with an open mouth.
 A hiss indicates that a cat was surprised by a perceived adversary.
 A shriek or scream is the sound cats make when they are in pain or experiencing extreme fear or aggression.
 Snarling is the sound males make when they fight over territory or a female cat.
 A long, low-pitched growl sound means danger.

-Most problem behaviors for cats are the result of boredom, inactivity, lack of attention, stress, illness or inappropriate training techniques.
+Most problem behaviors for cats are the result of boredom, inactivity, lack of attention, stress, illness, or inappropriate training techniques.
 That's why it is so critical to provide your cat with lots of daily physical and mental stimulation.
 Stress may result from changes in routine, even those as simple as changing the placement of food dishes or a litterbox.
 A new family member can also cause stresses that result in problem behaviors.

 Inappropriate training happens when cat owners want to train cats to respond in a particular way, yet inadvertently reward the wrong behavior.
 For example, if your cat meows and cries for you to get up and play with it at nighttime, you may, after a time, just give in to make it stop.
 This actually rewards the cat's behavior and teaches it to repeat these cries to get your attention.
 When training cats around behaviors, it is critical that you identify which behaviors you want to reinforce and which you want to change.
 Then only reward completion of the desired behavior.
 Don't give in to your cat when training for change.
 One or two bad nights of sleep to make the message clear is a lot less of a price to pay than a lifetime of getting up to play with your cat in the middle of the night.

 If you experience problem behaviors with your cat, the first thing to do is rule out any medical causes.
 You also need to make sure you pay attention to where your cat is in its life cycle.
 Adolescence and old age create physical changes that may cause stress to your cat.
-Then you can look to training solutions.
+Then you can look at training solutions.
 Commonly demonstrated problem behaviors cats include: